MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 ```

 Then follows the creation of specific event listener functions by binding ``this`` to the methods which already exist
-as memebers of ryskurl script object.
+as members of urlmesh script object.
 Without the binding, the listeners wouldn't have access to ``this`` once they were triggered
 as callbacks of the event listeners, and if they were anonymous functions, they couldn't be manually detached to mitigate
 the risk of memory leaks.